opensearch-project/documentation-website/_aggregations/index.md

 # Aggregations

-OpenSearch's aggregations enable analyzing data and extracting statistics.
-Aggregations support real-time analysis, creating visualizations using OpenSearch Dashboards, and handling large dataset efficiently.
-However, compared to queries, aggregations consume more computational resources like CPU and memory.
+With OpenSearch aggregations, you can analyze data and extract statistics.
+Aggregations support real-time analysis, creating visualizations using OpenSearch Dashboards, and handling large datasets efficiently.
+Compared to queries, however, aggregations consume more computational resources like CPU and memory.

 ## Aggregations on text fields